 In the wake of what can only be described as a landslide victory for the Yes campaign in the referendum for the proposed change to the Constitution concerning the regulation of termination of pregnancy, a number of amazing realisations about the Irish democracy became clear to me today and all regardless of what the outcome was.

 It actually didn’t matter what the decision of the Irish people was yesterday.
 How that result was reached was the real success story because it was obtained by system that has enabled free debate combined with rational thinking and an excellent system of checks and balances that we Irish should be very proud of.

-It doesn’t matter why it took so long to get to the issues of voting on such a contentious matter.
+Why it has taken so long to get to the issues of voting on such a contentious matter really isn’t the important factor here.
 Our state was long under the thumb of the religious institutions who were enabled by successive governments that were either afraid to challenge the church or were willing to allow the the religious bodies to run the health and education side of the country and thus save the governments both financially and morally.